stacks-network/docs/_org/install.md

 layout: org
 permalink: /:collection/:path.html
 ---
-## Install and verify the wallet (Existing investors)
+# Setup Stacks wallet

+You use the Stacks Wallet software to generate a unique address for storing your Stacks tokens.
+This section teaches you how to install and verify your Stacks token wallet and contains the following sections:

 Use this procedure if you are a Blockstack investor in the Blockstack Genesis block.
-This section teaches you how to install and verify your Stacks token wallet.
-You use the Stacks Wallet software to generate a unique address for storing your Stacks tokens.

 During you wallet download, you are at risk of a man-in-the-middle attack (as an example) from hackers interested in stealing your tokens or your other